Page Center to host corporate communications veterans at ‘PR Roundtable’

 The Page Center, a research center within Penn State’s Bellisario College of Communications, is an international leader in research on ethics and integrity in public communication.
-It has funded more than 250 scholars and awarded nearly $900,000 in research funding.
+It has funded more than 250 scholars and awarded more than $800,000 in research funding.
 The speakers are all members of the Center’s advisory board.

 Roger Bolton is the president of the Arthur W. Page Society, an association for senior corporate communications executives.
 Previously, he served as senior vice president of communications at Aetna, a multi-billion-dollar health-care provider.
 There he was responsible for all internal and external communications, advertising, brand management and corporate public involvement.
 Prior to his business career, Bolton served as assistant secretary of the Treasury for public affairs under President George H.W.
 Bush, assistant U.S. trade representative for public affairs in the Executive Office of the President under President Ronald Reagan, and special assistant to President Reagan in the White House.
 He has been named one of the Top 100 Thought Leaders in Trustworthy Business Behavior by Trust Across America.